 Lastly, thank you to our partners: PHSA Supply Chain for helping to remove the affected sets from inventory, the BC Ministry of Health and Health Canada for their support, BCPSQC for distributing practice alerts across BC, BCPSLS for improving identification and reports, UBC Centre for Hip Health and Mobility for micro-CT imaging and all other organizations that contributed to the investigations.

 Brendan Gribbons is a Biomedical Engineer with Lower Mainland Biomedical Engineering.
 He manages a regional team of four Engineers who support Fraser Health, Providence Health Care, Vancouver Coastal Health and Provincial Health Services Authority.
 Brendan is the Chair of the Canadian Medical and Biological Engineering Society’s (CMBES) Publications Committee and was awarded the CMBES Early Career Achievement Award earlier this year.

 Mandatory reporting to advance Vanessa’s Law comes into force December 16, 2019.
 This means that hospitals will be required to report serious adverse drug reactions (ADRs) and medical device incidents (MDIs) within 30 days of the event being documented within the hospital.

 In BC, all health care providers are encouraged to report ADRs and MDIs in PSLS, which will ensure that reports are reviewed, de-identified, and submitted to Health Canada by the 30-day deadline.
-For more information, visit the Government of Canada website and stay tuned for a Vanessa’s Law eLearning module, coming soon to LearningHub and iLearn.
+For more information, visit the Government of Canada website or complete the 20-minute Vanessa’s Law eLearning module on LearningHub (provincial) or iLearn (Interior Health).